No Place Like Home Program

 - Vacant, Resident of Supportive Housing

-- Va Lecia Adams-Kellum, Representative of a Local or Regional Continuum of Care Organization that Coordinates Homelessness Funding
+- Dr. Va Lecia Adams-Kellum, Representative of a Local or Regional Continuum of Care Organization that Coordinates Homelessness Funding

 Senate Rules Committee Appointee: